Armored Warfare

 Armored Warfare (sometimes referred to as AW) is a free-to-play vehicular combat video game developed by MY.Games and Obsidian Entertainment and published by Wishlist Games for Microsoft Windows.
 The game features combat vehicles from the 1950s through modern day and includes destructible environments as well as player vs. environment and player vs. player gameplay.
 The game was originally in development by Obsidian Entertainment, who worked on the game until being dropped in 2017.

 Armored Warfare is built on the free-to-play business model with in-game micro-transactions available for certain features and upgrades.
 The game also has the option of signing up for premium account time, which allows bonuses to progression.
-Armored Warfare launched into open beta in October 2015.
+Armored Warfare was launched into open beta in October 2015.

 Plot

 In the late 2010s, Europe has suffered a severe economic and political crisis.
 When two dirty nuclear bombs are detonated outside the cities of Paris and Berlin, a revolution is started that forced the world into chaos.
 When the crisis ends, the largest of the corporations rise to power.

 The story starts with the world in the late 2030's, and many hate the state of the world that it is now, and many have created or migrated into the "Badlands," areas where the corporations have no interest or are unable to control.
 The world is only growing more unstable, and it is only a question of time before the world is plunged into the chaos of war once more.